vckyou/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## To the guy who invented zero... thanks for nothing.